Lattice constant: Lattice matching

 Matching of lattice structures between two different semiconductor materials allows a region of band gap change to be formed in a material without introducing a change in crystal structure.
 This allows construction of advanced light-emitting diodes and diode lasers.

-For example, gallium arsenide, aluminium gallium arsenide, and aluminium arsenide have almost equal lattice constants, making it possible to grow almost arbitrarily thick layers of one on the other one.
+For example, gallium arsenide, aluminium gallium arsenide, and aluminium arsenide have almost equal lattice constants, marking it possible to grow almost arbitrarily thick layers of one on the other one.

 Lattice grading

 Typically, films of different materials grown on the previous film or substrate are chosen to match the lattice constant of the prior layer to minimize film stress.

 An alternative method is to grade the lattice constant from one value to another by a controlled altering of the alloy ratio during film growth.
 The beginning of the grading layer will have a ratio to match the underlying lattice and the alloy at the end of the layer growth will match the desired final lattice for the following layer to be deposited.

 The rate of change in the alloy must be determined by weighing the penalty of layer strain, and hence defect density, against the cost of the time in the epitaxy tool.

 For example, indium gallium phosphide layers with a band gap above 1.9 eV can be grown on gallium arsenide wafers with index grading.